-- The forerunners must wear forerunner's start numbers (bibs) and all FIS required equipment. - The nominated forerunners must command sufficient riding/skiing ability to cover the course in a racing fashion. - 2012.4 Competitors disqualified in the first run or phase are not permitted to start as forerunners in the second run.
-Competitors suspended for disciplinary reasons cannot be named as forerunners. - The Jury determines the forerunners and their start order.
+- The forerunners must wear forerunner's start numbers (bibs) and all FIS required equipment. - 2012.3 The nominated forerunners must command sufficient riding/skiing ability to cover the course in a racing fashion. - 2012.4 Competitors suspended for disciplinary reasons cannot be named as forerunners. - The Jury determines the forerunners and their start order.
 After an interruption of the competition additional forerunners may be authorised as needed. - 2012.6 The times of the forerunners may not be published. - 2012.7 Upon request, the forerunners shall report to members of the Jury regarding the snow conditions, the visibility and the course line.